wso2/product-is/README.md

 *   Workflow support for Identity Server

     Engage workflows for any user/role operations carried out using WSO2 IS Management Console.
-For example, when a new user gets registered with WSO2 IS, a workflow will automatically be triggered and will be assigned to a particular user role.
+For example, when a new user gets registered with WSO2 IS, a workflow will automatically be triggered and the user can be assigned to a particular user role.

 *   FIDO compliance